cabraham/Books/valueflywheeleffect.md

 - measured by how long it took to see customer feedback from the day the CEO first heard this idea

+## Chapter 9 - Environment for success

+Team antipatterns
+- rock star
+- tiny team
+- huge team
+- Bob's team - we tend to do this alot
+- My work
+- Johnny's bonus
+- The magic manager

+Work Level mismatches
+- Execution level - keep the manager happy
+- Impact level - product centric approach
+- Optics level - we don't look bad

+> We are trying to move to a product-centric (which inherently means customer-centric) view

+Psychological safety
+- failing fast
+- ethics
+- diversity

+Western Org Culture
+- Pathological
+- Bureaucratic
+- Generative

+Felt that mapping psychological safety was a bit of a stretch

+Chapter 10 - A Sociotechnical system for change

+- Sociotechnical
+    - Socio - people in the system must have a mindset of contribution, collaboration, and enablement
+- Technical
+    - technology fits the purpose (north star metric)
+- Problem prevention
+- Time to value

+Time to Value
+- Ship --> Sense --> Respond

+Intersection of People and Technology
+- take an outside in approach
+- correct tech choices will prevent teams from being slowed down by legacy decisions
+- good tech leadership will apply standards and good practice to prevent bad things from happening
+- a drive for improved time to value keeps things connected to business outcomes
+- lack of legacy tech means more time to focus
+- lightweight governance and standards

+Purpose vs Function (DP1 and DP2)
+- redundancy of parts

+## Chapter 11 - Map your org capability

+## Chapter 12 - Case Study - Work grid

+## Chapter 13 - The Serverless-First Edge

+What is the simplest thing that you can do *right now* to deliver value?

+The technology industry is full of overused terms (e.g. services) and buzzwords.
+No one seems to know what these mean anymore.

+### The Modern Cloud
+Aspects of applications built on the modern cloud
+- Microservices - applications are broken into components that are deployed separately containing the data that they need
+- Loosely coupled and scalable - ideally built on event-driven architecture
+- Cloud native - software is ephemeral and infrastructure as code
+- Abstracted - software is abstracted away from the OS
+- Pay per use - only pay for what you need
+- Low operational overhead - no need to log into a computer and configure/install something
+- Leverage the provider - use the services that the cloud provider offers

+#### Modern Cloud Interia Points
+- Legacy Cloud
+- Lack of Business Alignment
+- Fear of Vendor Lock-In
+- Serverless Is Not the Point
+    - the point is focus

+## Chapter 14 - The Frictionless Dev Experience

+- The tradeoff for being fast or safe doesn't have to exist with software.
+- Emphasis on code is a liability

+- The Miner's Canary

+- Remove Friction with Automation

+- Tie CT waiting too long to a culture of learning
+    - software is never done

+## Chapter 15 - Mapping the Stack

+- Exercise was useful

+## Chapter 16 - Case Study - Liberty Mutual Insurance